F. W. Woolworth’s Vision Of The Woolworth Building on Public Square Was Much Different

 “You’ve really done a great job,” John K. Bartow Jr., a member of the city’s Citizens Advisory Board, told Mr. Seber.

-The next phase, to find commercial tenants, would end up being a challenge.
+The next phase, to find commercial tenants, was a challenge.
 EyeCrave Optics would lease space and open in late 2016.
-Its owner, Jody Shuler, was a believer in the future of downtown, but sadly passed away in June of 2020 and once again the storefront would sit vacant.
+Its owner Jody Shuler believed in the future of downtown, but sadly passed away in June of 2020 and once again the storefront sat vacant.

-Most recently, in late October of 2021, BCA Architects on Mullin Street, located in the old Mullin Street school, announced their desire to be part of the downtown revitalization and would be moving into the building in 2022.
-The firm employees nearly 60 employees in Watertown and their presence will surely add new life into the building and surrounding area.
+Most recently, in late October of 2021, BCA Architects, formerly located in the old Mullin Street school, announced their desire to be part of the downtown revitalization and would be moving into the building in 2022.
+The firm employs nearly 60 in Watertown and their presence will surely add new life into the building and surrounding area.

 F. W. Woolworth’s Rules Of Success

-Below are a list of 7 rules of success F. W. Woolworth had which were printed in the April 1919 edition of the Watertown Daily Times at the time of his death:
+Below is a list of 7 rules of success F. W. Woolworth had which were printed in the April 1919 edition of the Watertown Daily Times at the time of his death:

 First—Of course you will be discouraged.
 But keep on.